friday27/backend-dev/leetcode_note.md

 876\.
 Middle of the Linked List
 884\.
 Uncommon Words from Two Sentences
 886\.
 Possible Bipartition **(Study!)**
+888\.
+Fair Candy Swap
 896\.
 Monotonic Array (To be improved)
+897\.
+Increasing Order Search Tree (To be improved)
 901\.
 Online Stock Span **(Review)**
 917\.
 Reverse Only Letters
 918\.
 Maximum Sum Circular Subarray **[Read](https://leetcode.com/problems/maximum-sum-circular-subarray/discuss/178422/One-Pass)**
+925\.
+Long Pressed Name
 929\.
 Unique Email Addresses
 933\.
 Number of Recent Calls
 938\.
 Range Sum of BST
 957\.
 Prison Cells After N Days (Study)
+961\.
+N-Repeated Element in Size 2N Array
 965\.
 Univalued Binary Tree
 970\.
 Powerful Integers (To be improved)
 973\.
 K Closest Points to Origin
 977\.
 Squares of a Sorted Array
+985\.
+Sum of Even Numbers After Queries
 986\.
 Interval List Intersections **(Review)**
+989\.
+Add to Array-Form of Integer
 993\.
 Cousins in Binary Tree
 997\.
 Find the Town Judge
 1002\.
 Find Common Characters
 1008\.
 Construct Binary Search Tree from Preorder Traversal
+1010\.
+Pairs of Songs With Total Durations Divisible by 60 (To be improved)
 1013\.
 Partition Array Into Three Parts With Equal Sum
 1018\.
 Binary Prefix Divisible By 5
 1022\.
 Sum of Root To Leaf Binary Numbers